 Another aid to visualisation of juxtaposition is the triangle diagram that plots stratigraphic thickness of individual units against the fault displacement.
 This method is described and illustrated by Fossen (2016).
-Triangle diagrams are also referred to as 'clay-smear type panels', 'triangle plots' or 'juxtaposition diagrams' and have been used to represent fault sealing in reservoir simulations (e.g. Bentley and Barry 1991; Knipe 1997).

-Figure 5: Example of an Allan Map.
-Construction can be broken down into three steps: identify the formation foot wall, identify the hanging wall and then identify the overlap.
+Figure 5: Example an Allan Map.
+Construction can be broken down into three steps: identify the foot wall, identify the hanging wall, and then identify the overlap.
+Formations are indicated on left (brown and yellow).